harmsm/pyfx/README.md

 # pyfx

 Python library for adding visual effects to video streams.
-This is a personal project to learn how to think about such effects, rather than an attempt to build a real production tool.
+This is a personal project, rather than an attempt to build a real production tool.
 It's built on libraries such as [skimage](https://scikit-image.org/), [pillow](https://pillow.readthedocs.io/), [dlib](http://dlib.net/) and (of course) [numpy](http://www.numpy.org/)/[scipy](https://www.scipy.org/).